 If user applications on a Windows node are no longer responsive and cannot be killed, you should attempt to generate a crash dump by forcing the node to crash.
-After configuring the crash dump location (see "Saving Crash Dumps for Windows" on page 195), you can modify the registry so that a combination of key strokes will cause the Windows node to crash.
+After configuring the crash dump location (see "Saving Crash Dumps for Windows" on page 194), you can modify the registry so that a combination of key strokes will cause the Windows node to crash.

-To generate a crash dump, do the following:
+To generate a crash dump, add the following new DWORD to the registry with a value of 1: